[Home] [DDC Community] [DDC Webstore] [Feedback] [Contact Us] [What's New?] [Survival Tips] [previous DDCs] Upcoming DunDraCons

 Session Zero

-Before play starts, it may be helpful to determine if there are any subjects that may be upsetting for players: rape, violence against children, personal phobias of the player, etc. A GM may modify their game to bypass these triggers, or a player may opt to leave the game with no prejudice - an upset player is no fun for anyone. for more information, see our Session Zero page
+Before play starts, it may be helpful to determine if there are any subjects that may be upsetting for players: violence against children, personal phobias of the player, etc. A GM may modify their game to bypass these triggers, or a player may opt to leave the game with no prejudice - an upset player is no fun for anyone. for more information, see our Session Zero page

 Lines and Veils

 A line is a firm designation of what topics will not be explored in the game.
 The group should discuss lines before starting play, and anyone can draw a line mid-game to edit out that content.
 A veil is a “fade to black” or “pan away” moment.
 The event is still part of the story, but calling to veil to a scene indicates that the group won’t add further detail.
+Note that DunDraCon has a list of topics that are not suitable in any official game.

 X-Card